IlFrenk/3D-Pong/README.md

 Actually the game has some bugs, future commits will resolve them.

-_Bug currently known_:
+_Currently known bugs_:
         Camera movement in Cheat Mode
         Jump makes the player fly (not necessarily a bug, 'cause we're in Cheat Mode)
         Jump force conserves on respawn